 The internship typically provides a flexible, individualized, and coordinated set of learning experiences.
 It allows the student an opportunity to practice and expand previously learned skills, to develop additional clinical skills, to experience personal and professional growth, culminating in the development of a well-rounded, competent clinical psychologist.

-Generally, the goals of internship are to provide the student with: (1) continued development of diagnostic skill with a variety of assessment procedures as applied to a variety of individual and social problems; (2) greater familiarity and skill with psychotherapeutic techniques and processes, and exposure to a variety of approaches to problem intervention; (3) appreciation of the roles of other disciplines and skill in communicating meaningfully and working constructively with them; (4) increased awareness of the special problems involved in clinical research and emerging clinical issues; and (5)intensified professional identification with Clinical Psychology.
+Generally, the goals of internship are to provide the student with: (1) continued development of diagnostic skill with a variety of assessment procedures as applied to a variety of individual and social problems; (2) greater familiarity and skill with psychotherapeutic techniques and processes, and exposure to a variety of approaches to problem intervention; (3) appreciation of the roles of other disciplines and skill in communicating meaningfully and working constructively with them; (4) increased awareness of the special problems involved in clinical research and emerging clinical issues; and (5) intensified professional identification with Clinical Psychology.
 Consider the internship as a final year of clinical training designed to add breadth as well as depth.
 Research experience is not the focus of the internship year, although some sites may allocate limited time to clinical research.
 Students preparing for a research career may want to work with their mentors, the DCT or ADCT to consider how to sustain research momentum during this year.

 Finding Sites Appropriate for You: Comprehensive information about internship sites is maintained by APPIC.
 Additionally, the DCT Assistant maintains a resource file for information on internships which have been visited by students from this program.
-Students are encouraged to contribute to it once they are finished to keep thematerials up-to-date.
+Students are encouraged to contribute to it once they are finished to keep the materials up-to-date.

 Guidance for the Application Process.
 The DCT will share an internship guide in the spring before application.
+The DCT has dedicated a lot of time to this resource, and you are highly encouraged to use it.
 The DCT will also share information from APPIC with students early in the summer before application.
-The DCT has dedicated a lot of time to this resource, you are highly encouraged to use it.
 Clinical faculty are designated to work with internship applicants throughout the process, typically starting in the spring prior to application.
 Faculty meet in groups with the applicants and tutor individually.
 Feel free to reach out to any clinical faculty member you believe could help you think through your choices or to consider your application materials.
 You will need multiple recommendations from faculty as well.
 When you are ready to select faculty recommenders, consider who has experience with you that helps them know your strengths and areas for growth on internship.
 A standardized form is used by APPIC, which asks recommenders to focus on specific competencies.
 Applicants are usually well served to have recommendations from faculty who know them well and who can address a range of competencies, with heaviest weight on the clinical competencies leading into the internship.

 Credits During Internship: You are not required to take academic credits for your clinical internship.
+You may do so, if it is beneficial to your situation.
 However, you must be enrolled the semester you defend your dissertation.
-Dissertation credits are usually completed before your internship year, thus no program fee is required (cost is at .5 credits) during their semester of defense.
-Students are advised to take PSY 9990 for 0 credits at the cost of 1⁄2 credit and no program fee.
+Dissertation credits are usually completed before your internship year, thus no program fee is required during their semester of defense.
+Students are advised to take PSY 9990 for 0 credits at the cost of .5 credit and no program fee.
 Additionally, PSY 7990 Internship credits may be taken if a student identifies a reason to remain enrolled during the internship such as loan deferment.
-Please coordinate carefully with Andrea as part of your curriculum planning.
+Please coordinate carefully with Andrea Williams as part of your curriculum planning.